-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal increased across the region. - The rapid increase indicator was triggered at Aberystwyth (Glan Yr Afon) and Lampeter during the last reporting period.
-Also, the increasing signal level indicator was triggered at Cardigan. - There was one sample missing from each of Cardigan and Lampeter.
+- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Cardigan and remained level at Lampeter. - No indicators were triggered during the last reporting period. - There was one sample missing from Cardigan and Lampeter.